Wisconsin vs. Army NCAA Football Odds, Plays and Insights | October 16, 2021

 Wisconsin vs. Army College Football Odds, Plays and Insights

-The Wisconsin Badgers (2-3) will put their first-ranked run defense to the test against the Army Black Knights (4-1) and the No. 2 rushing offense in college football, on Saturday, October 16, 2021.
-The Badgers are favored by 12.5 points in the game.
-The game has a point total of 42.5.
+The Wisconsin Badgers (2-3) bring college football's first-ranked rushing defense into a matchup with the Army Black Knights (4-1), who have the No. 2 rushing attack, on Saturday, October 16, 2021.
+The Badgers are heavy, 13-point favorites.
+The over/under is set at 40.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.